davan690/jomuller.github.io/_posts/2017-01-21-implementation_basic_reproductible_workflow.md

 # Summary

-This workflow allows to process raw files in order to produce reports (in html or PDF).
-There are 3 main components:
+There are 3 main components in this workflow:

 1. Sofwares:
     - [R](https://www.r-project.org/) of course.